Phone Receptionist with Cloud Communications

 The Super Charged Phone Receptionist

 Today, with the benefits of faster, leaner, and simpler voice communications technology like VoIP, a phone receptionist can effectively be at more than one place at the same time.
 This is accomplished across several fronts, many of which stem from the multi-faceted benefits of an Auto Attendant, the virtual receptionist that comes with the award-winning Dash Business VoIP Plans.
 VoIP (Voice Over Internet Protocol) is an advantage to any phone receptionist because it allows him or her to “park” calls to be handled by a team of potential recipients rather than simply taking a message.
 Also, by nature of being hosted in the cloud and not tethered to physical wires, a hosted phone plan allows phone receptionists to move from location to location, permitting them to get more done than when they had to be stationed at a desk to field a call.
-This mobility can be accomplished a variety of ways, intra-office moves can be executed with a Hot Desk from desk to desk or even anywhere the industry’s only 4G LTE nationwide network exclusively for Dash VoIP users covers them with Mobile for Business.
+This mobility can be accomplished a variety of ways, intra-office moves can be executed with a Hot Desk from desk to desk for example.
 This doesn’t even begin to scratch the surface of what all an Auto Attendant or a virtual receptionist can do to enhance the work of a phone receptionist.
 Suffice to say, however, anything that can help one of a company’s most important employees be better and more efficient at their job is something that should be investigated by any organization.
 Auto Attendants powered by Dash VoIP Plans are and do exactly that.